<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to clean or replace cooling fan in Dell XPS M1530 laptop</title>
+Comments on: How to replace fan in Dell XPS M1530 </title>

-<atom:link href="http://www.insidemylaptop.com/clean-replace-cooling-fan-dell-xps-m1530-laptop/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/clean-replace-cooling-fan-dell-xps-m1530-laptop/feed/" rel="self" type="application/rss+xml" />

 <item>